brianmarete/nairobi-eats/content/_index.md

 draft = false
 +++

-Welcome to Nairobi Eats, a restaurant review site that is currently a work in progress.
-You can read some reviews below.
+Welcome to Nairobi Eats, your one-stop shop for restaurant reviews within Nairobi and beyond!